 Before Donald Trump was president of the United States, he earned most of his money as a real estate developer based in New York.
 However, the president has been repeatedly accused of failing to pay taxes.

-Recently, The New York Times released an in-depth report alleging that Trump hadn’t paid taxes for much of the ’90s and beyond.
+In October 2018, The New York Times released an in-depth report alleging that Trump hadn’t paid taxes for much of the ’90s and beyond.
 Although the IRS has not officially charged Trump with any illegal activity regarding his taxes, it doesn’t mean that Trump is in the clear.
 In a 2016 presidential debate, Trump acknowledged that he used the existing tax codes to avoid paying more than he needed to.
 The New York Times further exposed the strategy that Trump might have used to offset the losses of his Atlantic casinos to escape paying taxes, which totaled more than $900 million.

 Net Worth: $82 billion